v2sCollections/Constellation/README.md

 If you haven't seen me before that's because this is my first entry into the world of Bethesda but don't let that fool you I have a passion for everything Gaming/Modding.
 I have been modding and curating collections for other games such as [Hogwarts Legacy](https://next.nexusmods.com/hogwartslegacy/collections/uehwil?utm_source=copy\&utm_medium=social\&utm_campaign=share_collection) which I currently have the most endorsed and downloaded collection on [Nexus](https://).
 I've also curated the largest and most comprehensive mod collection for [Cyberpunk 2077](https://next.nexusmods.com/cyberpunk2077/collections/dfvt7o?utm_source=copy\&utm_medium=social\&utm_campaign=share_collection) with 800+Mods.
 And my latest collection for [Elden Ring](https://next.nexusmods.com/eldenring/collections/qpwypd?utm_source=copy\&utm_medium=social\&utm_campaign=share_collection).
 I'm eager to get started on a whole new chapter and I would love for you to come along for the ride.
 See you soon.
 </details>

-This isn't just a mod list we have slapped together this is a whole new world of **Starfield** with hundreds of hours spent building, configuring, modding and testing to create the best **Starfield** experience possible.
+This isn't just a mod list we have slapped together this is a whole new world of **Starfield** with hundreds of hours spent building, configuring, modding, and testing to create the best **Starfield** experience possible.

 This is a [100+](https://) Mod Collection it is the largest and most comprehensive mod list for **Starfield** it has been put together in a way that you can customize your playthrough to suit your style.&#x20;